OSH Answers Fact Sheets

 How should you shovel?

-You may want to get the job over with as fast as you can, but it is better to keep mobile and work at a steady pace.
+Work at a steady pace.
 Shovelling is going to make you sweat and, if you stop, you could get a chill.

 Pace yourself.
 Shovelling snow is strenuous activity comparable to weightlifting while walking on uneven and unstable ground and wearing heavy-duty clothing.
 Take frequent breaks and drink some warm non-alcoholic fluids.